SOMI DENTAL GROUP BOCA RATON

 This completes the first part of the root canal treatment.
 The absence of pulp means the treated tooth is effectively dead or a dummy tooth.
 While it will continue to look authentic, it will have no sensation because there are no nerves inside.
 This is why you don’t feel any pain in the treated tooth after the root canal treatment.

 The absence of the pulp also means that the tooth doesn’t receive any nutrition.
 So, the outer layers of the tooth become brittle and vulnerable to breakage.
-A crown is needed to protect this weak tooth – and this is the second part of the root canal treatment.
+A crown is needed to protect this weak tooth – and this is the second part of your root canal in Boca Raton.

 Fitting the crown